|Historical and modern records of the Glow Worm in Nottinghamshire|

 dots on the existing map we had.

-In June 2012, Sheila Wright sent us the records held by the NBGRC and this has given us more locations to add to the maps and confirms that the Glow Worm has always been pretty much confined to the forested areas of Nottinghamshire.
+In June 2012, the county's coleoptera recorder sent the records held by the NBGRC and this gave us more locations to add to the maps and confirms that the Glow Worm has always been pretty much confined to the forested areas of Nottinghamshire.
 Two of the records date from 2003, so this has given us a couple more dots on the maps than previously.
 We now believe that we have all the known Glow Worm locations in Nottinghamshire.

 distribution in Nottinghamshire

-So our modern knowledge of the Glow Worm's distribution in Nottinghamshire, continues to rely on what we think, rather than what we know.
+So our modern knowledge of the Glow Worm's Nottinghamshire distribution, continues to rely on what we think, rather than what we know.

 It is safe to claim that we know little more about the current status of the Glow Worm in Nottinghamshire now, than Victorian naturalists did over 100 years ago.
 The one fact we should actually know, is whether or not the Glow Worm has actually declined in the county.
 Certainly there is a lack of modern records from many of its known sites, but is this through genuine decline, or just a lack of recording?